 Discussion

-Lymphoma is a difficult but manageable cancer that affects lymphocytes, which are white blood cells that fight infections.
-Early detection and treatment have led to higher survival rates.
-However, in Sudan, due to limited healthcare facilities and persistent violence, a variety of malignancies, including lymphoma, are on the rise because of economic hardship and destructive conflict.
-The current study's findings suggest a considerably greater prevalence rate of lymphoma in males than females, with 56% males and 44% females ranging in age from 5 to 90 years.
-The study reported similar findings, identifying 36,795 lymphoma cases (56.4%) in males and 43.6% in women [7].
+Lymphoma is a challengingbut manageable cancer that affects lymphocytes, which are white blood cells that fight infections.
+Early detection and treatment have led to higher survival rates for lymphoma..
+However, in Sudan, due to limited healthcare facilities and persistent violence, a variety of malignancies, including lymphoma, are on the rise because of economic hardship and ongoing conflict.
+The current study's findings suggest a significantly greater prevalence rate of lymphoma in males than females, with 56% males and 44% females ranging in age from 5 to 90 years.
+The study reported similar findings, identifying 36,795 lymphoma cases (56.4%) in males and 43.6% in females [7].
 Another study discovered that the average risk of lymphoma is higher in men than in women.
 Men are more likely to develop.
 Other research, however, suggests that the specific hormonal changes that a woman experiences during pregnancy (and if she receives hormone therapy for menopause) may be associated with a lower risk.
-Reproductive factors, or biological characteristics that allow people to reproduce, may explain why men are diagnosed with lymphoma at a higher rate than women.[8].
+Reproductive factors, or biological characteristics that enable reproduction, may explain why men are diagnosed with lymphoma at a higher rate than women.[8].
 In this study, non-Hodgkin lymphoma is more prevalent than Hodgkin lymphoma across all age groups.
-NHL cases are more prevalent in older age groups, especially those over 21, while Hodgkin cases are more common in younger individuals (<20 years old).
-This discovery is consistent with previous research, which found that non-Hodgkin lymphoma is more common than Hodgkin lymphoma, with both kinds being slightly more prevalent in men.
-Although both diseases can be diagnosed at any age, Hodgkin lymphoma is more common in young people aged 15 to 40 and those over the age of 55.
+NHL cases are more prevalent in older age groups, especially those over 21, while Hodgkin lymphoma cases are more common in younger individuals (<20 years old).
+This finding is consistent with previous research, which found that non-Hodgkin lymphoma is more common than Hodgkin lymphoma, with both kinds being slightly more prevalent in men.
+Although both diseases can be diagnosed at any age, Hodgkin lymphoma is more common in young people aged 15 to 40 and in those over the age of 55.
 Non-Hodgkin lymphoma is typically diagnosed in adults over the age of 60 [9].
-Our study shows that there is a higher rate of lymphoma from the nodal sample site (59%) than from the extra-nodal sample site (41%).
+Our study shows that there is a higher rate of lymphoma from the nodal sample site (59%) than from the extranodalsample site (41%).
 This is based on the non-Hodgkin lymphoma sample from the nodal site (57%), which is higher than the extra-nodal sample (43%), and Hodgkin lymphoma (69% from the nodal site and 31% from the extra-nodal site).
-This is consistent with the study, which found that the extra-nodal onset type of HL is rare, with a 5% incidence rate.
+This is consistent with the study, which found that the extranodalonset type of HL is rare, with a 5% incidence rate.
 A much higher percentage of NHLs are found in areas outside of lymph nodes, around 10 to 35% [10].
-Other research shows that 25 to 40 percent of NHL patients also have extra-nodal non-Hodgkin lymphoma (ENL).
+Other research shows that 25% to 40% of NHL patients also have extranodalnon-Hodgkin lymphoma (ENL).
 Extra nodal locations (EN-NHL) accounted for 235 (42%) instances [11].
 Another study found that extra nodal lymphomas, which account for 30% of lymphomas that do not begin in the bone marrow, spleen, or lymph nodes, have become more common in the last decade.
 Patients continue to have a poor prognosis even after routine radiation and chemotherapy therapies [12].
 Conclusion: The study concluded that lymphoma is the most common type of cancer observed in Western Sudan/Kordofan.
-The study found that males made up most cases, that non-Hodgkin lymphoma was the most common form, and that nodal samples were the most common sample site.
+The study found that males made up the majority of cases, that non-Hodgkin lymphoma was the most common type, and that nodal samples were the most common sample site.
 A special emphasis should be placed on improving lymphoma diagnosis.
 Western Sudan requires more comprehensive research.

 References: